timjore/two-cents/src/site/notes/Antifragile Systems become stronger with shocks.md

 # Antifragile Systems become stronger with shocks

 An antifragile system is ==a system that **becomes stronger and more resilient** in response to stressors, shocks, or disturbances==.
 The concept of antifragility is the opposite of fragility, where a system becomes weaker or breaks down in response to stressors.
-Antifragile systems are necessarily ==[[Complex Systems\|complex systems]] that are composed of fragile elements==, whose breaks and failures provide the means of strengthening the system as a whole.
+Antifragile systems are necessarily ==[[Complex systems exhibit emergent behavior\|Complex systems exhibit emergent behavior]] that are composed of fragile elements==, whose breaks and failures provide the means of strengthening the system as a whole.

 Examples of antifragility can be found in natural systems such as living organisms, ecological systems, and economies.